kylechanpols/hkmocn_paper/README.md

 # README

 This is a Github Repository for the Replication materials for the paper "Can Economic Integration reduce social unrest?
-Evidence from China, Hong Kong and Macau" Published on the Journal of East Asian Studies.
+Evidence from China, Hong Kong and Macau" Published in the Journal of East Asian Studies.

 ## Main Text